Engineer.List Support

 Upload both files to your HighQ instance in the System Admin File Library - This can be reached by clicking the profile picture/icon in the top right of your HighQ Instance > System Admin > File Library.
 Click “Add new file” and select each of the files to upload.

-Copy each of the URLs for the uploaded files, we'll need to reference these when using the list in each HighQ site.
-Right click on the file in the filename column and click copy link then paste the link into a new text or Word document to keep them handy, you can use the format below.
+Copy each of the URLs for the uploaded files, we'll need to reference these in your engineerLegal-plugins file.
 DO NOT use the Get Link/Public link column, this will make your file publicly accessible.

 Updating your version